 9. Skipping the Videographer

 Photos are a must for most couples, but they only take you so far—videos let you hear your and your partner's voices as you say your vows and watch your friends tear up the dance floor.
 By hiring a professional videographer to document your wedding, you'll relive those special moments you may have missed on the day, like interactions with grandparents, that you'll definitely want to treasure for a lifetime.

 You'd be surprised how many to-be-weds underestimate the postage stamp process with some dropping an entire batch into a mailbox without paying the correct amount.
 Most wedding invitations require additional postage, and the post office will return them back to you.
 Weigh an invitation at the post office before purchasing your stamps and be aware of any price increases too.
 (Note: Square invitations require additional postage not only because of the weight but the shape too.)

 11. Inviting Too Many Guests

-Make sure your guest list and your reception site capacity match up numbers-wise.
-You can't invite 400 people assuming only 250 will accept, because if you end up with 300 acceptances, you may have to turn 50 guests away at the door.
-Most wedding venues can't just add 10 more tables—fire laws limit the maximum number of people allowed in any room at one time.
-Analyze your guest list from the get-go, assume 80 percent will respond "yes" and limit your guest list accordingly.
+Your guest list and the maximum capacity of people at the reception site should match up.
+You can't invite 400 people assuming only 250 will accept.
+If you end up with 300 acceptances, you may have to turn 50 guests away at the door.
+As much as vendors would like to accommodate you, most wedding venues are prohibited from adding 10 more tables, especially since fire laws limit the maximum number of people allowed in any room at one time.
+Analyze your guest list from the get-go, assume 80 percent will respond "yes" and limit that amount accordingly.